nais/doc/docs/security/auth/azure-ad.md

 If you are not registered as an owner in your team, you should either have an existing owner promote you or have them perform whatever you need.

-## Internals

-This section is intended for readers interested in the inner workings of this feature.

-Provisioning is handled by [Azurerator](https://github.com/nais/azurerator) - a Kubernetes operator that watches a [custom resource](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) \(called `AzureAdApplication`\) that we've defined in our clusters.

-Azurerator generates a Kubernetes Secret containing the values needed for your application to integrate with Azure AD, e.g. credentials and URLs.
-This secret will be mounted to the pods of your application during deploy.

-Every deploy will trigger rotation of credentials, invalidating any passwords and keys that are not in use. _In use_ in this context refers to all credentials that are currently mounted to an existing pod - regardless of their status \(`Running`, `CrashLoopBackOff`, etc.\).
-In other words, credential rotation should happen with zero downtime.

-More details in the [Azurerator](https://github.com/nais/azurerator) repository.

 ## Legacy

 This section only applies if you have an existing Azure AD client registered in the [IaC repository](https://github.com/navikt/aad-iac).